Jorge Soler Player Props: Marlins vs. Cubs

 Jorge Soler At The Plate

-- Soler is batting .212 with nine doubles, six home runs and 11 walks.
+- Soler is batting .224 with nine doubles, seven home runs and 12 walks.

-- He has hit a home run in five games this season (16.1%), homering in 4.8% of his trips to the dish.
+- Looking at the 32 games he has played this year, he's homered in six of them (18.8%), and in 5.4% of his trips to the plate.

-- In 22.6% of his games this year, Soler has had at least one RBI.
-He's picked up more than one in 9.7% and driven in three or more of his team's runs in two contests.
+- Soler has picked up an RBI in 25.0% of his games this season, with more than one RBI in 9.4% of his games.
+He has also produced three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.